ShaoniWang/AnalyticsforApacheSpark/ts_faq_res-ent-plan.md

 ## Is the provisioned Spark cluster shared with other users?
 How is the multi-tenant cluster managed to avoid impact on workloads?

 The Spark Service cluster is a shared multi-tenant cluster.
-Reserved Enterprise Plan tenants have a claim on their resources, and priority over Personal-Free Plan tenants in the following ways:
+Reserved Enterprise plan tenants have a claim on their resources, and priority over Lite plan tenants in the following ways:

-1. Reserved Enterprise plan tenants have priority over Personal-Free plan tenants in resources, job scheduling, and so on.
+1. Reserved Enterprise plan tenants have priority over Lite plan tenants in resources, job scheduling, and so on.
-2. Reserved Enterprise Plan tenants have their own job scheduling, separate from Personal-Free Plan tenants.
-This means faster performance, with no contention or conflict with Personal-Free Plan tenants.
+2. Reserved Enterprise plan tenants have their own job scheduling, separate from Lite plan tenants.
+This means faster performance, with no contention or conflict with Lite plan tenants.
 3. Using cloud services ensures that sufficient capacity is available to all tenants, such that in practice a reallocation of resources should rarely be required.

-Reserved Enterprise Plan tenants each get a Spark cluster with guaranteed capacity – memory and CPU cores – as follows:
+Reserved Enterprise plan tenants each get a Spark cluster with guaranteed capacity – memory and CPU cores – as follows:

-  - Reserved Enterprise Plan tenants get 16 GB driver memory.
+  - Reserved Enterprise plan tenants get 16 GB driver memory.
 The language runtimes also get memory on top of this.
 For example, Python runtime gets 48 GB of memory.
   - Each Spark job can run at most 150 Spark tasks in parallel, with a